JTaisey389/reading-notes301.md/Read10_The_Call_Stack.md

+10 Reading Notes
 # Code 301 Reading Notes

 ## Read 10 The Call Stack

-- A call stack is a mechnisim for n interpreter to keep track of it's place in a scritp that calls multiple functions.
+- A call stack is a mechanism for n interpreter to keep track of it's place in a script that calls multiple functions.
 When the script calls a function the interpreter adds it to the call stack and then carries out the function.

 - Example: